skarinat/lunchAgent/README.md

 **Ways to extend it:**
 - Add more meal categories or dietary filters to your spreadsheet
 - Send to multiple recipients (comma-separate addresses in `emailRecipient`)
-- Make a workout excercise agent
+- Swap Gemini 2.5 Flash for a different model by updating the model name in the API URL
-- Make a kids activity agent
+- Integrate with Google Calendar to avoid repeating the same meal twice in a week

 ---